Do You Need a Real Estate Agent for New Construction?

 Navigating New Construction Purchases with a Real Estate Agent

-Buying new construction is like buying traditional real estate, but you need to look out for pitfalls that are unique to new construction sales to best protect yourself.
+Buying new construction is like buying traditional real estate, but you must look out for pitfalls unique to new construction sales to protect yourself best.